What parents need to know

 Is it any good?

-Asch's text and artwork are a perfect fit; the uncomplicated pictures are a reflection of the simply worded story.
+Asch's text and artwork are a perfect fit here; the uncomplicated pictures are a reflection of the simply worded tale that helps kids cope with the stress of relocation.
 The bright illustrations are framed by a thin black line, encapsulating the pictures.
 The rounded figures and large eyes of the entire family render each of them childlike, making them appealing to young audiences.

 Families can talk about...